vamsipraneeth115/Commit-And-Conquer/README.md

 ## Contributing Guidelines

 1. **Fork the repository** and clone it locally:
+   **DO NOT MERGE YOUR CODE TO THE MAIN BRANCH OF THE MAIN REPOSITORY**
    ```sh
    git clone https://github.com/your-username/your-repo.git
    cd your-repo
    ```
-2. Make your changes in the `main` branch of your fork.
+3. Make your changes in the `main` branch of your fork.
-3. Commit your changes with a structured message:
+4. Commit your changes with a structured message:
    - Format:
      ```
      Update <file-name>